-First Year Course Leader - I am a product designer, researcher and tutor on the BA/BSc Product and Furniture Design course
+Mark is a product designer, researcher and course leader on the BA Product Design course.

 You'll have opportunities to arrange single or multiple work placement/s in between your second and third years of the full course.
 Placements give you real-world experience to prepare you for your future career.
 Previous students have secured placements with Design Futures, Morphy Richards, Lowe Alpine, BDP Lighting, Joseph Joseph and Mazda Europe.
-You may also be able to work or study abroad – with the possibility of funding (subject to the UK’s continued participation in the Erasmus+ programme following the Brexit transition period).
+You may also be able to work or study abroad with the possibility of funding through the Erasmus+ programme (until 2023) or the Turing scheme.

 You'll engage in authentic work experiences in each year of the course, working with external partners and exciting live briefs.
 Recent live projects have seen students working with RAB, the NHS, Astro Lighting and 257 Product + Brand Development.
 You'll have the opportunity to pitch project outcomes to company representatives and potentially receive payment for designs.